 A diet rich in legumes (soy beans, black beans, lentils, etc.) will give you a good source of natural iron plus fiber and protein.
 Dark green veggies like spinach, broccoli and kale are also a good source of iron and many other nutrients.
 Some fruits and nuts also contain iron.
 Personally I am a big fan of trail mix so the other day I did some research to come up with a trail mix that was high in iron.
 I mixed raisins, almonds, walnuts and dried apricots to make a quick healthy snack.

 A half of a cup of this mix contains 11% of your daily iron.
 It’s also 290 calories with 16.5 grams of fat and 34 grams of carbs.
-Because of the high fat content it’s something I typically eat in the morning or afternoon when I know I’m going to be running around.
+Because of the high fat content it’s something I typically eat in the morning or afternoon when I know I’m going to be the most active.

 If you are getting a good amount of iron in your diet but still end up having symptoms of iron deficiency (tiredness being the most notable symptom) make sure to see your doctor.
 You may just need a stronger iron supplement that your doctor can prescribe or you may have another underlying health issue like a stomach ulcer or celiac disease.